Welcome to Thinking Paws

 Because sometimes trying to do right by your pet and meeting expectations (especially your own!) amongst everything else that life throws at you can be a bit overwhelming.

 I’ve been there too.
-I tried training my first dog with no clue what I was doing.
-This led to using outdated methods.
-I realised that I needed to learn more and do better.
-So, I:
+I tried training my first dog with absolutely no clue what I was doing.
+Back then I used harsh, outdated methods and regretted it.
+I decided to study and try to do better.

-• Achieved a master’s degree in Clinical Animal Behaviour (University of Edinburgh)
+• Master’s degree in Clinical Animal Behaviour (University of Edinburgh)

-• Won the prize for best research dissertation (University of Edinburgh)
+• Prize for best research dissertation (University of Edinburgh)

-• Achieved strict academic and practical skills criteria for membership of the following CAPBT, FABC, APDT and ABTC (ATI)
+• Achieved demanding academic and practical skills experience for CABTi, FABC, APDT and ABTC (ATI) membership

-• Help numerous clients in a way I would wish to be supported
+• Helped numerous clients in a way I would wish to be supported

 What motivates me?